HueCodes/Security-StudyMaterials/README.md

 - Full study guide from reddit that is great. https://drive.google.com/file/d/1soNdeSkrjlweXeJ2iSaiR1OhnhPVxEFd/view

 ## My Thoughts
 - Test was easy overall, acronyms really important, multiple choice is helpful, Udemy cource was a solid stepping stone but definitely not necessary.
+I studied probably 25-30 hours and had an intermediate amount of knowledge coming into it.
+The free study guide of reddit was helpful and you can probably do fine with just free resources.